Discover folk - the CRM for people-powered businesses

 4. Nurture existing leads

-Make sure you divide your attention equally across your new business relationships, and existing leads.
+Make sure you divide your attention equally across your new partner relationships, and existing partnerships.
 Use your CRM to do the following to make the most of this.

 How to evaluate & choose a CRM platform